solarwinds/solarwinds-otel-collector-releases/README.md

 Full set of components is available in the [manifest](./distributions/playground/manifest.yaml).

 ### K8s
-The `k8s` distributions contains only the components required for the Kubernetes monitoring in Solarwinds Obervability platform.
+The `k8s` distribution contains only the components required for the Kubernetes monitoring in Solarwinds Obervability platform.

 Full set of components is available in the [manifest](./distributions/k8s/manifest.yaml).